jaywardell/CrossSum/README.md

 ## View Controller Layer
  A key job of the view controller is to connect the appropriate presenter in its model to its own views.
+It also ties actions attached to views to methods on the model.

  ## User Interface